Fall Prevention Tips for Lexington, MA Seniors

 We’re also dedicated to education.
 See below for some fall prevention tips from our experienced caregivers.

 Fall Prevention Tips

-A proactive plan is always preferable to seeking reactive treatment, so reduce the risk of your loved one falling inside the home by removing falling hazards.
+Be proactive: remove falling hazards.
+A proactive plan is always preferable to seeking reactive treatment.
+Reduce the risk of falls inside the home by eliminating falling hazards in every room.

 - Ensure the most used items are easily within your loved one’s reach

 - Tidy up all appliance cords

 - Install balance bars next to the toilet & shower or tub for extra stability

 - Rearrange furniture, so it’s easy for your loved one to sit down & stand up from the couch, dining table, or any other seating

 - Make it easy to turn lights on & off by putting them all on one switch